Stock market today: Oil prices and defense stocks climb after Israel declares war on Hamas

 Wall Street hates higher interest rates because they knock down prices for stocks and other investments.
 They also make it more expensive for all kinds of companies and households to borrow money, which puts the brakes on the economy.

-The main implication of such a rise is that the drag on U.S. economic growth will last longer, according to economists at Goldman Sachs.
-They say it could mean a hit of half a percentage point to growth next year, which they call meaningful but too small to cause a recession.
+Such a rise could lead to a hit of half a percentage point to the U.S. economy's growth next year, according to economists at Goldman Sachs.
+They call it a meaningful change, but too small to cause a recession.

-For the stock market, another risk could be that higher yields mean a reset in how much investors are willing to pay for stocks of money-losing companies, said David Mericle and Ronnie Walker.
+For investments, higher yields could also mean a reset in how much investors are willing to pay for stocks of money-losing companies, said David Mericle and Ronnie Walker.
 Many investors were happy to pay high prices and wait a long time for growth to come to fruition because 10-year yields were so low.
-Will they when they can make nearly 5%?
+But will they when they can make nearly 5% instead?

 The 10-year yield has climbed to 4.80%, up from 3.50% during the summer and from just 0.50% early in the pandemic.
 Trading in the U.S. Treasury market is closed Monday for a holiday.

-This week will bring the unofficial start to earnings reporting season for the S&P 500, with Delta Air Lines, JPMorgan Chase and UnitedHealth Group among the big companies scheduled on the calendar.
+This upcoming week will also bring the unofficial start to earnings reporting season for the S&P 500, with Delta Air Lines, JPMorgan Chase and UnitedHealth Group among the big companies scheduled on the calendar.

 In Israel, the country's central bank said it will sell up to $30 billion in foreign exchange to prop up the shekel, whose value tumbled after the violence began.
 It also said it will provide up to $15 billion to support market liquidity.

-In stock markets abroad, indexes were mixed across Europe and Asia.
+In stock markets abroad, indexes were modestly lower in Europe and mixed in Asia.
 Stocks in Shanghai fell 0.4% after trading reopened following a weeklong holiday.

 AP Business Writers Matt Ott and Elaine Kurtenbach and AP Writer Jon Gambrell contributed.